MikroElektronika/mikrosdk_click_v2/clicks/ooktx/README.md

 ## Note

-> The OOK RX click board is a compatible receiver for the OOK TX click.
+> The OOK RX Click board is a compatible receiver for the OOK TX Click.
 Here are a few steps for troubleshooting if you are experiencing issues running this example:
 > - Check the MCU clock configuration, use an external oscillator instead of the MCU's internal one for better accuracy on manchester data rate delay.
 > - Measure the actual data rate on the data line and adjust the OOKTX_MAN_BIT_LEN_US value accordingly.